Introduction to computational biology 1000-2N03BO

 Learning outcomes

-2. Student can use advanced bioinformatics tools.
+2. Can use advanced bioinformatics tools.

-2. is able to manage their time and make commitments and meet deadlines (K_K05)
+2. Is able to manage their time and make commitments and meet deadlines (K_K05)

 Assessment criteria